Old Prestfeldians

 Keeping in touch

-Please complete an OP Form if you have not done so before, so that we can keep you informed of forthcoming events.
+Please complete an OP Contact Form if you have not done so before, so that we can keep you informed of forthcoming events.

 Please access the Society’s Facebook page to interact with other “OP”s and the school.